 Open Government Licence

 The Open Government Licence (OGL) is a simple set of terms and conditions that facilitates the re-use of a wide range of public sector information free of charge.
+It is machine-readable and supports rights expression language.
 The OGL is also available in Welsh.

 There is no need to register or apply to use the OGL.
 Users simply need to ensure that their use of information complies with OGL terms.